 How the grant works

-All eligible operators were contacted in June and re-notified in August.
+All eligible operators were contacted in June and re-notified in August and October.
 Those who agree to the grant terms, through a Public Service Contract, will receive payments as follows:

 - a one off payment (on a cost per bus basis) which will help operators bring their bus fleet back into operation in order to increase service levels; and

 - a standard rate per forecast live kilometres, paid to operators every 4 weeks.